Peer-Reviewed Journal Articles & Book Chapters

 Online & Public Writing

-“King John in Print and Performance” & “Coriolanus at the Royal Shakespeare Company,” posts for Blogging Shakespeare at the Shakespeare Birthplace Trust, Summer 2017.
+“King John in Print and Performance” & “Coriolanus at the Royal Shakespeare Company,” posts for Blogging Shakespeare at the Shakespeare Birthplace Trust (August 2017).

 Curation & Research Support

-My work as a Curatorial Assistant for Early Modern Books and Manuscripts at the Beinecke Library was featured in Yale’s Graduate School of Arts and Sciences Newsletter in Fall 2014.
+As a graduate organizer for the Yale Program in the History of the Book, I am the co-founder and operator of The Census: a blog series showcasing book historical and bibliographical research at the Beinecke Rare Book and Manuscript Library.
+My work as a Curatorial Assistant for Early Modern Books and Manuscripts at the Beinecke was also featured in Yale’s Graduate School of Arts and Sciences Newsletter in Fall 2014.

-Before beginning my PhD, I was a full-time member of the Research Communications team at Ryerson University (2012-13), where I worked with faculty and staff to make academic research more accessible to funding agencies and to the general public.
+Before beginning my PhD, I was a full-time Writer and Editor for the Research Communications team at Ryerson University (2012-13), where I worked with faculty and staff to make academic research more accessible to funding agencies and to the general public.
+And I served as a Graduate Research Assistant for the Making Publics Project and the Shakespeare Performance and Research Team as an M.A. student at McGill University (2010-12).